-98 plot_network
+90 plot_network

-(Required).
-An igraph-class object created either by the convenience wrapper g make_network, or directly by the tools in the igraph-package.
-(Optional).
+color (Optional).
 Default NULL.
-A phyloseq-class object on which g is based. physeq (Optional).
-Default "samples".
-Whether the network represented in the primary type argument, g, is samples or taxa/OTUs.
-Supported arguments are "samples", "taxa", where "taxa" indicates using the taxa indices, whether they actually represent species or some other taxonomic rank. color (Optional).
+The name of the sample variable in physeq to use for color mapping of points (graph vertices). shape (Optional).
 Default NULL.
-The name of the sample variable in physeq to use for color mapping of points (graph vertices).
-(Optional).
-Default NULL.
-The name of the sample variable in physeq to use for shape shape mapping. of points (graph vertices). point_size (Optional).
+The name of the sample variable in physeq to use for shape mapping. of points (graph vertices). point_size (Optional).
 Default 4.
-The size of the vertex points.
-(Optional).
+The size of the vertex points. alpha (Optional).
 Default 1.
-A value between 0 and 1 for the alpha transparency of the alpha vertex points. label (Optional).
+A value between 0 and 1 for the alpha transparency of the vertex points. label (Optional).
 Default "value".
 The name of the sample variable in physeq to use for labelling the vertex points. hjust (Optional).
 Default 1.35.
 The amount of horizontal justification to use for each label. line_weight (Optional).
-Default 0.3.
-The line thickness to use to label graph edges. line_color (Optional).
+Default \emptyset .
+3. The line thickness to use to label graph edges. line_color (Optional).
 Default color.
 The name of the sample variable in physeq to use for color mapping of lines (graph edges). line_alpha (Optional).
 Default 0.4.
-The transparency level for graph-edge lines.
-(Optional).
+The transparency level for graph-edge lines. layout.method (Optional).
 Default layout.fruchterman.reingold.
-A function (closure) that layout.method determines the placement of the vertices for drawing a graph.
+A function (closure) that determines the placement of the vertices for drawing a graph.
 Should be able to take an igraph-class as sole argument, and return a two-column coordinate matrix with nrow equal to the number of vertices.
 For possible options already included in igraph-package, see the others also described in the help file: title (Optional).
 Default NULL.
 Character string.
-The main title for the graphic. layout.fruchterman.reingold
+The main title for the graphic.